SJR-Codes/OwnYourFiles_foto/README.md

 ...even when putting 'em to cloud for sharing with your peeps.
 Keeping "Trust no one"* principle anxiously in mind.

-Own Your Files – Photos is a web API designed to be easily setted up into most modern cloud services.
+Own Your Files – Photos is a web API designed to be secure yet "easily" setted up into most modern cloud services.

+Own Your Files – Photos lets you upload photos and manage users whom are allowed to browse and see those photos.
+On upload web & mobile optimized images are created and original is saved for downloads (if allowed).

+## Documentation:
+* to be done...

 ### Dependencies:
+* Python 3.11
-## and kudos to following magnificent projects
+## and kudos to following magnificent projects:
 * Own Your Files – Photos depends following external libraries:
     * FastAPI
         - https://fastapi.tiangolo.com/